 {{ my_data|join:'' }} {# 结果:所有变量无缝拼接 #}

-This method is particularly efficient for concatenating a large number of strings, avoiding multiple callsaddThe complexity of the filter.
+This method is particularly efficient for concatenating a large number of strings, avoiding multiple callsaddThe cumbersome filter

 Summary

-1. Why AnQiCMS'saddFilter does not support direct chaining like other filters?
+1. Why AnQiCMS'saddDoes the filter not support direct chaining like other filters?

-addThe filter is designed to process the addition or concatenation of two operands (one left operand and a parameter after the pipe symbol).
-Unlike some general text processing filters that can accept any number of parameters or perform continuous pipeline operations on the results,addThe filter's each execution explicitly requires a main value and a value to be added.
-Therefore, when directly chained, it cannot correctly parse the third variable as its second parameter.
+addThe filter is designed to handle the addition or concatenation of two operands (one left operand and a parameter after the pipe symbol).
+Unlike some general-purpose text processing filters that can accept any number of parameters or perform continuous pipeline operations on the results,addThe filter needs a main value and an added value explicitly each time it is executed.
+Therefore, it cannot correctly parse the third variable as its second parameter when called in a direct chaining manner.

 2.addCan the filter mix and concatenate numbers and strings?

-3. If I have multiple string variables that need to be concatenated, in addition toaddFilter, are there any more efficient or concise methods?
+3. If I need to concatenate multiple string variables, besidesaddFilter, are there any more efficient or concise methods?